 Tachycardia is a rapid heartbeat, i.e. a heart rate above 90 beats per minute.

 Thrombus is a blood clot.

 TEE is an invasive imaging procedure that creates a picture of the heart's movement, valves, and chambers using high frequency sound waves that come from a small transducer passed down your throat.
 TEE provides clear images of the heart's movement because the transducer is close to the heart and limits interference from air in the lungs.
-Echo is often combined with Doppler ultrasound and color Doppler to evaluate blood flow across the heart's valves.
+Echo is often combined with Doppler ultrasound and colour Doppler to evaluate blood flow across the heart's valves.

 The tricuspid valve is the valve that separates the right atrium from the right ventricle and prevents blood from flowing back into the right atrium during contraction of the ventricle.